ShkelqimCEU/CoF-Assignment/README.md

 # Intro
-This is an assignment with 15 tasks to demonstrate skills in Coding for Economic class at Central European University, Vienna.
+This is an assignment with 15 tasks to demonstrate skills in Coding for Economists class at Central European University, Vienna.

 ## Description
 This project analyzes hotel data to understand trends and patterns in the hospitality industry in Vienna.
 It uses Python and Stata for data processing and visualization.